t1gu1/astrovim-config/.github/README.md

 ##### After a first start

 - At the first start everything should install.
 Then close nvim and reopen it.
-- Then if you want to check if everything is ok use `:cheeckhealth` cmd inside nvim.
+- Then if you want to check if everything is ok use `:checkhealth` cmd inside nvim.
 - P.S.
 Be sure to use a compatible terminal like kitty terminal and having a nerdFont installed.

 ### Customise Kitty terminal a little bit